backup/backup/README.md

     $ [sudo] gem install backup

-See [Installation](https://github.com/meskyanichi/backup/wiki/Installation) for more information about installing and updating your installation of Backup.
+See [Installation](http://meskyanichi.github.io/backup/v4/installation) for more information about installing and updating your installation of Backup.

-See [Release Notes](https://github.com/meskyanichi/backup/wiki/Release-Notes) for changes in the latest version.
+See [Release Notes](http://meskyanichi.github.io/backup/v4/release-notes) for changes in the latest version.

-Backup supports Ruby versions 1.9.2, 1.9.3 and 2.0.0.
-(For ruby-1.8.7, use Backup v3.x)
+Backup supports Ruby versions 1.9.3 and 2.0.0.
+(For 1.8.7 and 1.9.2, use Backup v3.x)

 ## Overview